• Skip to primary navigation

 Ingredients for cookies on a counter top.

 Baking is an exact science, so I do not have many substitutions to offer for this recipe.
-I do not recommend omitting any of the ingredients, since each one has a purpose.
+I do not recommend omitting any of the ingredients because each one serves a purpose.

 • Unsalted butter - Can be substituted with salted butter (you'll want to omit the salt listed in the recipe).
 Your butter should be room temperature - not cold, not melted.